Param171998/python-jenkins-ci-pipeline/README.md

 10 directories, 14 files

 ```
-# Currently work is in process in develop branch
+# Currently work is in process in main branch
-# When all testing will be done then will be merged with main branch
+# Documentation and all things are left